CanalTP/ci-images/README.md

-# rust-ci
+# ci-images

-This repository contains helpful tools for the CI with CanalTP's Rust projects.
+This repository contains helpful Docker images for the CI with CanalTP's projects.

 ## Docker images

-A few Docker images are available containing most of the useful tools to build and verify Rust projects.
+A few Docker images are available containing most of the useful tools to build and verify projects.

 ### `kisiodigital/rust-ci:latest`